-- Contact the private sector housing team to discuss the essential repairs or improvements needed to your home - If we think we may be able to help you with the cost of the repairs or improvements, you will need to complete a financial assistance enquiry form - Once this has been completed, and we have confirmed that you qualify for assistance a visit will be arranged to determine the works required and how much would be covered by the grant - The PSHO will draw up a schedule of works and send it to you along with the grant application forms - You will need to obtain two comparable quotes for the works on the schedules issued to you.
-The PSHO can provide you with a list of contractors to help with this - The completed application forms and quotations must be submitted to the council for approval
+- Contact the private sector housing team to discuss the essential repairs or improvements needed to your home. - If the council thinks we may be able to help you with the cost of the repairs or improvements, you will need to complete a financial assistance enquiry form. - Once this has been completed, and the council has confirmed that you qualify for assistance, a visit will be arranged to determine the works required and how much would be covered by the grant. - The PSHO will draw up a schedule of works and send it to you along with the grant application forms. - You will need to obtain two comparable quotes for the works on the schedules issued to you.
+The PSHO can provide you with a list of contractors to help with this. - The completed application forms and quotations must be submitted to the council for approval. - The PSHO will approve the grant to the lowest quote and will send an approval notice to you detailing the successful contractor and the amount of grant approved.

-- The PSHO will approve the grant to the lowest quote and will send an approval notice to you detailing the successful contractor and the amount of grant approve - Work can only be started once you have received the approval notice.
-It must not be started before or the grant may not be payable - Once the work is finished, the PSHO will check that it has been completed satisfactorily - On receipt of an invoice from the approved contractor, payment will be made direct to the contractor - On completion of the work, we check that the work has been completed satisfactorily - Once we have received the invoice for the work, payment will be made directly to the contractor
+- Work can only be started once you have received the approval notice.
+It must not be started before or the grant may not be payable. - Once the work is finished, the PSHO will carry out an inspection to confirm that it has been completed satisfactorily. - On receipt of an invoice from the approved contractor, payment will be made direct to the contractor.